yuanmei39/blueNOTE/README.md

 blueNOTE is a transparent build routine which seeks to provide tools for producing subnational economic accounts for input output or computable general equilibrium modeling.
 All code and data necessary for producing subnational accounts are provided in this repository.

-Code for producing state level social accounting matrices is currently available.
+Currently, the routine can produce state level accounts.

 ## Documentation Coming Soon ##